 Examples of Vessels Not Meeting the Jones Act Qualifications

 The definition of a vessel in navigation is specific, and yet it can still be confusing.
-To clarify the definition it helps to understand what ships are not qualified under the Jones Act for the definition of a seaman:
+To clarify the definition, it helps to understand examples of ships that do not qualify under the Jones Act for the definition of a seaman:

 A Seaman’s Contribution to the Work of the Vessel

 The statement is intentionally broad because a seaman does not have to be a sailor or someone who specifically operates or navigates the vessel.
-Any kind of work aboard the vessel that contributes to its function qualifies.
+Any work aboard the vessel that contributes to its function qualifies.

-This professional can also be your representative if your case goes to arbitration or to court.
+This professional can also be your representative if your case goes to arbitration or court.
 If you have a loved one who qualified as a seaman and died on the job, you can also rely on a maritime lawyer to help you get compensation.